morganjroberts/open-UST/docs/pzt-element-preparation.md

 `placeholder for video`

+![pzt-chip-electrode-defects](img/pzt-element-preparation/pzt-chip-electrode-defects.svg)

 4. Assess the PZT element for any defects.
-Possible defects are chipping (C), electrode delamination (E), sliced electrode (S).
-Record these defects in spreadsheet XXX.
+Possible defects are chipping (C), electrode delamination (E), sliced electrode (S), broken (B).
+Record these defects in spreadsheet [`pzt-element-dimensions-defects.xlsx`](https://github.com/morganjroberts/open-UST/blob/main/hardware-distribution/pzt-element-dimensions-defects.xlsx).

-![pzt-chip-electrode-defects](img/pzt-element-preparation/pzt-chip-electrode-defects.svg)
+**Note:** This defect classification is not final, since some PZT elements will become damaged during manufacture.

 ## Meaure the PZT Element Dimensions

 ![micrometer-measurement](img/pzt-element-preparation/micrometer-measurement.jpg)

 1. Setup a micrometer (this project used Mituyo XXX) securely in a clamp on a workbench.
-2. Clean the micrometer anvils using a foam swab (part ID XXX in BOM) and acetone.
+2. Clean the micrometer anvils using a foam swab (part ID XXX in BOM) and isopropyl alcohol.
 3. If using a digital micrometer, calibrate/tare it to 0.
 4. For each PZT element:
-    * Carefully handle the PZT element using tweezers (plastic if possible)
+    * Carefully handle the PZT element using tweezers (plastic to avoid electrode scratching)
     * Clean the PZT element using a foam swab and isopropyl alcohol.
     * Align the PZT element so that the electroded faces are parallel with the micrometer anvils.
     * Turn the ratcheting (rear-most) micrometer screw until it clicks.
-    * Record the thickness measurement.
+    * Record the thickness measurement in spreadsheet [`pzt-element-dimensions-defects.xlsx`](https://github.com/morganjroberts/open-UST/blob/main/hardware-distribution/pzt-element-dimensions-defects.xlsx)
     * Rotate the element so that the non-electroded faces are parallel with the micrometer anvils.
-    * Record the PZT element width.
+    * Record the PZT element width in spreadsheet [`pzt-element-dimensions-defects.xlsx`](https://github.com/morganjroberts/open-UST/blob/main/hardware-distribution/pzt-element-dimensions-defects.xlsx)
     * Gently drop the PZT element into the correct location in the PZT element tray, being careful not to scrape the PZT element against the hole wall.

-**Note:** Re-clean the micrometer anvils using a foam swab and acetone every 10 PZT elements.
+**Note:** Re-clean the micrometer anvils using a foam swab and isopropyl alcohol every 10 PZT elements.

 `placeholder for video`

 ## Example Data

-Width and thickness distributions were measured from the PZT elements (N = 288) used for this project, using the procedure detailed above.
+Width and thickness distributions were measured from the pool of PZT elements (N = 288) used for this project, using the procedure detailed above.
 Excess electrode folding was found to produce a systematic error in thickness measurement.
 A mean decrease of 22 \( \mu m \) was measured before and after dressing the electrode edges.
 The difference in standard deviation was negligible after dressing.
+In this case, the mean values for thickness and width match the nominal value provided by the manufacturer.

 | Dimension                  | Mean [\( \mu m \)] | Standard Deviation [\( \mu m \)] |
 | ---                        |    ----            |          ---                     |